khromalabs/keeper/README.md

 ## TODO

+The application is already working ok for my own personal needs but I have this ideas in mind:

 - Add scriptable actions to templates.
 The idea is to allow automatic processing of some fields eg hook some content to an AI to allow automatic tags generation.
 - Add support to template modifications once there's already an storage created.
   Right now any change in a template format, once the storage already exists would mean that the program refuses to perform any further operation.
+- More field types (booleans over all)